For a better experience, keep your browser up to date. Check here for latest versions.

 “Numbering at least 370-500 million, indigenous peoples represent the greater part of the world’s cultural diversity, and have created and speak the major share of the world’s almost 7000 languages.”
 Quote from UNESCO.

-We can’t even agree on how many Indigenous people there are.
-There are loose estimates ranging from 370-500 million people, and despite the rapid growth of humanity, these estimates remain stagnant.
+We only have rough estimates on how many Indigenous people there are and despite the rapid growth of humanity, these estimates remained stagnant for many years.

-“There are more than 370 million indigenous people spread across 70 countries worldwide.”
-Quote from IWGIA.
+“There are more than 476 million indigenous people spread across 90 countries worldwide” Quote from IWGIA.

-“There are approximately 370 million Indigenous people in the world, belonging to 5,000 different groups, in 90 countries worldwide.”
+“there are approximately 476.6 million Indigenous people in the world, belonging to 5,000 different groups, in 90 countries worldwide.”
 Quote from Cultural Survival.

 Another cited statistic is that 5% of the global population is Indigenous, yet the countries where these people live ranges from 70-90 countries which is another rather odd discrepancy.
 To be fair, borders are fluid social constructs that don’t respect Indigenous relationships to land.
 For examples, see the differences between these two mapping systems: native-land.ca and landmarkmap.org.
 Limiting certain Indigenous Peoples to certain countries is politically and practically problematic.